Welcome

 • Time: 7.00pm

-• Location: St Etheldreda’s Church, Old Hatfield (led by Fr Darren & Revd Indira)
+• Location: St Etheldreda’s Church, Old Hatfield (led by Fr Darren & Revd Indira)____________________

 School Children (Year 6 and Upwards)